Collecting the American West – A Vast Frontier

 Brian Lebel founded the Old West Show & Auction 24 years ago in Cody, Wyoming when the Western collectibles market was a tiny community of collectors and enthusiasts.
 Now held annually in Denver, Colorado, Lebel’s Old West Show & Auction is the largest Western collecting event in the nation.
 This year’s event will be held June 21-23, 2013 at the Denver Mart, and includes a three-day dealer show, and exciting live auction on Saturday night.
 This year’s auction highlights include items from the collection of Clayton Moore, TV’s original Lone Ranger.
 In addition to the event, Lebel also handles private sales and appraisals, and has consulted with top collectors, museums, galleries and insurers.
-He can be reached at email@example.com.
-Visit denveroldwest.com or facebook.com/denveroldwest for more information.
+He can be reached at firstname.lastname@example.org.
+Visit denveroldwest.com for more information.

 One thought on “Collecting the American West – A Vast Frontier”